Is Durban Safe? 6 Areas to Avoid in This South African City

 Conclusion of Is Durban Safe:

-While you are visiting Durban don’t buy drugs, venture off into areas that are unsafe, and practice the safety precautions you would while traveling to any other destination.
+While visiting Durban, don’t buy drugs, venture into unsafe areas, and practice the safety precautions you would while traveling to any other destination.

-Be aware of your surroundings and keep an eye out for any suspicious activity or individuals and keep your valuables out of sight, particularly when in crowded areas or using public transportation and you will be fine.
+Be aware of your surroundings, keep an eye out for any suspicious activity or individuals, and keep your valuables out of sight, mainly when in crowded areas or using public transportation, and you will be fine.

 If you would like to donate to Passports and Grub click here!